 Some few days back, the Jeddah based Islamic Development Bank in one of its releases ranked Nigerian economy as third fastest growing in the world after that of China (98.4%) and Mongolia (14.9%) with rate of grow of 7.68%; these figures has further cemented what other development institutions and economic agencies have reported earlier about Nigerian economy and its potentials.
 With population of about 170 million people, Nigeria’s domestic sector continues to growth despite the challenges of insecurity and poor infrastructures.
 The highest contributors to this grow are the manufacturing, construction, telecommunication, and services who have over the last one year continue to absorbed more capital and labour as they churn out higher output and services.
-By no means insignificant in this growth is the contribution of agricultural sector which grow continuously despite government neglect of the sector over the years.
+By no means insignificant in this growth story, is the contribution of agricultural sector which grow continuously despite government neglect of the sector over the years.
 But, these growth figures, notwithstanding, the number of poor people in the economy refuse to come down despite government mantra about fighting poverty and unemployment since the coming of this administration over two years ago.
-Conventional method of fighting poverty has done little to reduce poverty even in more serious clime where the government implement budget religiously, not to talk of Nigeria that has serious problem with corruption and poor governance record.
+Conventional method of fighting poverty has done little to reduce poverty, even in more serious climes where the government implement budget religiously, not to talk of Nigeria that has serious problem with corruption and poor governance record.
 Recently, top official of federal government were found wanting on the case of corruption where billions of Naira of pensioners money were stolen by crook government officials in collaboration with official of some financial institutions.
-Currently, the senate in Abuja is investigating the matter; and economic and financial crime commission has already wed into the issue.
+Currently, the senate in Abuja is investigating the matter and economic and financial crime commission has already wed into the issue.
 In a release this week, the world bank observed that the percentage of poor people in the developing countries continue to remain high, the report observed that about 60% of the population in the developing world and nearly 80% in the poorest countries lack effective safety net.